leeroyhannover/m-rBCR/README.md

-m-rBCR
+multi stage residual BCR-Net for microscopy deconvolution
 ==============================

-multi stage residual BCR-Net for microscopy deconvolution
+# mrBCR-Net for microscopy deconvolution
+## Solving the inverse problem of microscopy deconvolution with a residual Beylkin-Coifman-Rokhlin neural network

-Project Organization
+## Project Organization
 ------------

     ├── LICENSE